Dennis Lukens: Career in Ukraine

+Later career

 Lukens has also been Director of Coaching for the Massachusetts Youth Soccer Association, and he has worked with the United States Soccer Federation.

-He took over as manager of Ukrainian club Sudnobudivnyk Mykolaiv in 2016.
-He also works as the club's president.

 Later Lukens has been Technical Director for the Elite Development Academy out of Fullerton, California.

 In 2020, Lukens became involved with Dublin County as team manager and chairman, in their bid to enter the League of Ireland First Division.
 Their bid was unsuccessful due to the club's issues in securing Morton Stadium for home games.
 Despite having two full-time staff and arranging 20 playing contracts, they lost out to Treaty United.

+Personal life

+Dennis Lukens has a son who was born and grew up in Ukraine.